A game-changing opportunity for students

 The event is taking place at Anglia Ruskin’s new Compass House facility on Newmarket Road in Cambridge, which brings together BSc (Hons) Computer Gaming Technology

-students from the Faculty of Science and Technology with BA (Hons) Computer Games Art
+students from the Faculty of Science and Engineering with BA (Hons) Computer Games Art

 students from the Faculty of Arts, Law and Social Sciences.